Skip to main content

 Lost productivity3-5x the direct costs

-Bid disqualificationMany GCs require EMR < 1.0
+Bid disqualificationMany GCs require EMR under 1.0

 Understanding Your EMR